eoinmakers/bank-js/README.md

 Wrote a test for constructing a transaction object with a credit value of null and second argument for debit, its `display` method should include the debit value in the second column of the returned string.
 Red.

+- `constructor`'s second argument is debit, defaulting to null, assigned to `this.debit`.
+- `display` interpolates in the third column `render` of `this.debit`.

+Green.

 <!-- Links -->